OTRF/OSSEM/docs/cdm/entities/hash.md

 # hash

-Event fields used to capture metadata about hashes of an image/binary/file.
+Event fields used to define/normalize data related to hashes of an image/binary/file.

 ## Attributes